-By signing this document, I have read and acknowled MAT Program.
-I understand this policy is in effect whi ge the Drug and Alcohol policy of the Mercer University ile I am enrolled as an ATS at Mercer University.
+By signing this document, I have read and acknowledge the Drug and Alcohol policy of the Mercer Universi ty MAT Program.
+I understand this policy is in effect while I am enrolled as an ATS at Mercer University.

-Student Name:
+Student Name.
 Student Signature: Date: